Bethe lattice

-In statistical mechanics and mathematics, the Bethe lattice (also called a regular tree) is an infinite connected cycle-free graph where all vertices have the same number of neighbors.
+In statistical mechanics and mathematics, the Bethe lattice (also called a regular tree) is an infinite symmetric regular tree where all vertices have the same number of neighbors.
 The Bethe lattice was introduced into the physics literature by Hans Bethe in 1935.
 In such a graph, each node is connected to z neighbors; the number z is called either the coordination number or the degree, depending on the field.

 Due to its distinctive topological structure, the statistical mechanics of lattice models on this graph are often easier to solve than on other lattices.
-The solutions are related to the often used Bethe approximation for these systems.
+The solutions are related to the often used Bethe ansatz for these systems.

-Basic Properties
+Basic properties

 When working with the Bethe lattice, it is often convenient to mark a given vertex as the root, to be used as a reference point when considering local properties of the graph.

-Sizes of Layers
+Sizes of layers

 Once a vertex is marked as the root, we can group the other vertices into layers based on their distance from the root.
 The number of vertices at a distance $d>0$ from the root is $z(z-1)^{d-1}$, as each vertex other than the root is adjacent to $z-1$ vertices at a distance one greater from the root, and the root is adjacent to $z$ vertices at a distance 1.